Plantation Act 1740

-The Act became effective on 1 June 1740 and allowed any Protestant alien residing in any of their American colonies for seven years, without being absent from that colony for more than two months, to be deemed "his Majesty’s natural-born subjects of this Kingdom."
+The act became effective on 1 June 1740 and allowed any Protestant alien residing in any of their American colonies for seven years, without being absent from that colony for more than two months, to be deemed "his Majesty’s natural-born subjects of this Kingdom."

-The Act also required making specific declarations concerning royal allegiance and succession, profession of the Christian faith, and the payment of two shillings.
-Compared to other alternatives available at the time, the Act provided a cheap and easy method of imperial naturalization, and the length of residency was not unreasonable.
+The act also required making specific declarations concerning royal allegiance and succession, profession of the Christian faith, and the payment of two shillings.
+Compared to other alternatives available at the time, the act provided a cheap and easy method of imperial naturalization, and by the standards of the time, the length of residency was not unreasonable.

 Background

 Reflecting the situation in Britain, the necessary profession of Christian faith was distinctly Protestant and specifically Anglican.
 The act was not intended for conscientious Roman Catholics, and they were referred to in the law as Papists.
 Exceptions however for non-conforming religious scruples and conscience were made, in the case of Quakers and Jews.
 Adherents of both faiths were allowed to dispense with the Sacramental test, with the former being allowed to affirm the oaths, and the latter being relieved of the obligation to repeat the words 'Upon the true faith of a Christian', at the end of the Oath of Abjuration required by the Act of Settlement since 1701.